 (Why they are so important for the WFBP diet)

 Try to eat at least 1-2 portions of the leafy greens per day (preferable lightly steamed to keep their nutrients as in tact as possible) and then unlimited of the others.
-As your body gets more used to them you should tolerate them well, even if they make you gassy at first.
+As your body gets more used to them you should start to tolerate them well, even if they make you gassy at first.

-Don’t forget to eat some of the fats from the ‘fats list’ with these for bio-availability of key nutrients!
+Don’t forget to eat some of the fats from the ‘fats list’ with these for bio-availability of certain key nutrients!

 - Swiss chard (green leafy)